Trauma Informed Animal/Equine Assisted Self Development & Psychotherapy Certification

 The professional certification is open to coaches, educators, mental health professionals and other qualified individuals wanting to pursue or enhance a career in animal/equine and inter-species assisted self development and psychotherapy.

 All students in this track learn the same information and will have a clear understanding of the ethics and scope of practice parameters that apply to Animal/Equine Assisted Self Development and Animal/Equine Assisted Psychotherapy.
 This is a comprehensive, multi-disciplined academic on-site and distance learning 12-month mentored program with supervision and continuing education requirements.

 Cost of the course: $9,000 USD

 $1,000 non-refundable deposit, transferable (for up to 12 months), due upon acceptance into the ROOTS Training Course.
 Students will be sent a link to pay the deposit upon acceptance.

-Distance learning includes reading, mentoring with ROOTS Faculty, presentations, work with equines and other animals, mentored client sessions.
+Distance learning includes reading, mentoring with ROOTS Faculty, presentations, work with equines and other animals, mentored and role playing client sessions.
 These will be detailed in your syllabus after being accepted in to the program.

 Visit the admissions page to learn more about admission requirements and to apply for admission.